friend1ws/friend1ws.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I have been working on developing statistical methods and platforms for cancer genome sequencing data analysis.
+I have been working on the development of statistical methods and platforms for cancer genome sequencing data analysis.
-Currently, my specific goals includes:
+Currently, my specific goals include:
-- Create analysis platform to extract maximum amount of information from cancer genome sequencing data
+- Create an analysis platform to extract the maximum amount of information from cancer genome sequencing data,
-- Build an infrastructure that can autonomously acquire information from increasing accumulating omics data
+- Build an infrastructure that can autonomously acquire information from increasing accumulating omics data,
-- Contribute to cancer genome medicine
+- Contribute to cancer genomic medicine.

-Please find more detailed description in the projects section.
+Please see the projects section for a more detailed description.
-If you have interest in our research and would like to work together, feel free to reach out to me by [e-mail](mailto:yuishira@ncc.go.jp)!.
+If you are interested in our research and would like to work together, feel free to contact me via [e-mail](mailto:yuishira@ncc.go.jp)!.